Why You’ll Love This Recipe

 Total: 25 minutes

-This Salmon Pesto Pasta is rich, creamy, and bursting with fresh flavor—all in just 25 minutes!
-Flaky, perfectly seared fresh salmon is tossed with tender pasta and a velvety pesto sauce for a meal that feels gourmet but couldn’t be easier to make.
-Whether it’s a busy weeknight or a cozy dinner in, this dish is sure to become a new favorite!
+This Salmon Pesto Pasta is rich, creamy, and ready in just 25 minutes.
+Flaky, golden-seared salmon is tossed with tender pasta and a velvety pesto sauce, creating a pasta dish that tastes gourmet but is incredibly easy to pull together.
+Whether it's a busy weeknight or a cozy dinner in, this is one of those salmon recipes you'll come back to again and again.

 Save this Recipe!